 The laboratory is mandatory.
 There are ten lab experiments during the semester.
 All lab grades count; none are dropped.
-If you have an excused absence for missing your lab, you must arrange to make up the lab with the course TAs.
+If you have an excused absence for missing your lab, the due date will be extended

 A lab write up that completes all of the items listed in the manual for each individual lab is due one week from the date of each lab.
 More information about the format and grading of the lab reports will be given by your laboratory instructor.